influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/dagTask.md

 withWhen(when)
 ```

-When is an expression in which the task should conditionally execute
+"When is an expression in which the task should conditionally execute"

 ### fn withWithItems